risc0-labs/wormhole/risczero/vaa-verifier/README.md

 ## Overview

 This fork is a demonstration of the simplest way to integrate Risc0 into the existing Wormhole protocol.
-Alone this gives no benefits but unlock the possibilities of:
+Alone this gives no benefits and a minor increase in gas costs (~50k gas) per message but unlock the possibilities of:

 - Massively reducing the gas costs for relayers by allowing them to compose and verify multiple VAAs in a single proof or even to allow VAA proofs to be composed with other proofs from other protocols
-- Use different proofs for authorization (e.g. a proof of origin chain finality + transaction inclusion) giving a straightforward path to trust-minimized bridging
+- Use different proofs methods for authorization (e.g. a proof of origin chain finality + transaction inclusion) while using the same on-chain verification logic.
+This gives a simple path forward to for upgrading to trust-minimized bridging

+Currently verification of RISC Zero proofs is supported on EVM and Solana.
+This demo only shows EVM integration.

 ## How it works